Australian publisher delays book alleging China influence in Australia

 Australia’s Attorney-General George Brandis said in June that “the threat of political interference by foreign intelligence services is a problem of the highest order and is getting worse”.
 He said the Australian government had conducted a “comprehensive review” and planned to strengthen the country’s espionage and foreign interference laws.

-Hamilton said his book was the “first comprehensive national study of Beijing’s programme of exerting influence on another nation”.
+Hamilton said his book was the “first comprehensive national study of Beijing’s program of exerting influence on another nation”.

 The book documented the influence and penetration of the Chinese Communist Party in Australian political parties, universities and cultural organisations, as well as the Chinese diaspora in Australia, he said in a telephone interview.